huangli712/Flink/README.md

 # FLINK

-The FLINK library is a collection of some useful fortran modules and subroutines for scientific computing.
+The FLINK library is a collection of fortran modules and subroutines for scientific computing.

 ## Version